-This option configures the client to initiate the handshake using TLSv1_2 To see which SSL version (or versions) the target server is configured to use, check the value of the policies:mechanism_policy:protocol_version variable in the Orbix configuration file.
-Orbix servers can also be configured to use TLS v1, for which the corresponding openssl command switch is -tls1.
+This option configures the client to initiate the handshake using TLSv1_2.
+To see which SSL version (or versions) the target server is configured to use, check the value of the policies:mechanism_policy:protocol_version variable in the Orbix configuration file.

 '''

 -cert admin.pem

 '''